-With the Euros just around the corner, two of the three participating home nations are in friendly action on Sunday.
+With the Euros just around the corner, the three participating home nations are all in friendly action on Wednesday.
 Jake Pearson has the best bets.

 We are committed in our support of safer gambling.
 Recommended bets are advised to over-18s and we strongly encourage readers to wager only what they can afford to lose.

 If you are concerned about your gambling, please call the National Gambling Helpline / GamCare on 0808 8020 133.